MillerApps/dotfiles/README.md

 > The modules directory splits the config into modular files, which form the overall Nix-Darwin configuration.
-> `default.nix` is the contianer for all modules.
+> `default.nix` is the container for all modules.
 This is automatically sourced by nix-darwin when importing `./modules` in `flake.nix`.

 ### Explanation of the Structure
 ### TODO: finish adding the explanation for new changes.